xrod/GAMes/README.md

-# genetic-algorithm-for-multi-messenger
+# GAMMes (Genetic Algorithm for Multi-Messenger)

-Genetic Algorithm for Multi-Messenger Optimization Python module that optimizes the physical parameters of AGNs/blazars by comparing the Spectral Energy Distribution (SED) obtained by a radiation model to the observational data.
-Neutrino emission may also be included in the optimization.
+Python package that provide utility functions for optimizing the physical parameters of AGNs/blazars by comparing the Spectral Energy Distribution (SED) obtained by a radiation model to the observational data.
+Neutrino emission can also be included in the optimization.

 The software has been tested using the AM3 radiation model (S. Gao 2017) to obtain the blazar SEDs.